-GENESIS CHAPTER 11 is all about the plans of man.
-Genesis chapter 12 is all about God's plans.
+GENESIS 11 began with the plans of man, but we will find out that God has His own plans for man.
 1In the last few verses of Genesis 11 we see the necessary preparation of Abram's faith.
 Verses 27-32 focus on Terah, the father of Abram.
 Terah actually had three sons-Abram, Nahor and Haran.
-Haran died in Ur of the Chaldees while his father, Terah was alive.
-Haran's son was Lot.
-Abram married Sarai (Abram's half-sister, later called Sarah).
-Verse 30 adds this note: "Now Sarai was barren; she had no children."
-The whole family moved from Ur of the Chaldees and stopped in the city of Haran where they stayed until Terah died.
-That was evidently a period of many years.
-Only after his father's death did Abram proceed on the journey to Canaan.
+Verse 28 says Haran died in Ur of the Chaldees (his birthplace) while his father, Terah was alive.
+Verse 29 Nahor and Abram took wives.
+Abram married his half-sister Sarai, while his brother Nahor married their orphaned niece, Micah, who was the daughter of their brother Haran; and she had a sister named Iscah.
+Now, verse 30 adds this note: "Now Sarai was barren; she had no children."